Lebanon: Prime Minister-designate Mustapha Adib resigns | DW | 26.09.2020

 Lebanon's last government stepped down in the wake of the Beirut port blast on August 4 that killed 190 people, injured thousands more and damaged many parts of the coastal capital.

-Lebanon is also struggling with a devastating economic crisis that has witnessed its currency lose 80% of its value since October.
+The country is also struggling with a devastating economic crisis that has seen its currency lose 80% of its value since October.

 Under Lebanon's sectarian political system, a Sunni must occupy the position of prime minister, while the presidency is given to a Maronite Christian and speaker of parliament to a Shiite Muslim.